 Participants are chosen during their freshman year, based on outstanding academics, leadership and character.
 Through the Caddie Academy, students have the chance to earn money, meet role models and learn invaluable life lessons on the golf course.
 After successfully completing three summers, they become eligible to apply for the Evans Scholarship, a full tuition and housing college scholarship.
 To date, 55 graduates of the Caddie Academy have been awarded Evans Scholarships.

-In addition to caddying, participants take part in special activities, including attending a professional baseball game, educational field trips, career talks and standardized test training.
+In addition to caddying, participants take part in special activities, including attending sporting events, educational field trips, career talks and standardized test training.

 The Chick Evans Caddie Scholarship is a full tuition and housing college scholarship for golf caddies that is renewable for up to four years.
 Each year, more than 960 deserving caddies across the country attend college on a four-year scholarship from the Evans Scholars Foundation.
 Selected applicants must have a strong caddie record, excellent grades, outstanding character and demonstrated financial need.
 Read more about the scholarship requirements.